iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 1 reviews"/>
 </p>

+> Pointless app.<br> :date: __2021-05-22 02:53:46__

+> Inaccurate reports.
+Overall, the order from most cases to least cases by county put the counties in the correct positions.
+However, daily reports of cases are wrong....FACT...USELESS APP<br> :date: __2021-05-14 21:39:49__

 > Old data.
 The paper has more current numbers.
 How is that even possible?<br> :date: __2021-05-12 15:15:20__

 > Privacy concerns - after all the promises of privacy and safeguards, 70,000 people had their private information from the company doing contact tracing leaked online.
 Pass on the government Spyware.<br> :date: __2021-05-12 13:35:48__